tParton: Implementation of next-to-leading order evolution of transversity parton distribution functions: Abstract

 \section{Abstract}

-We provide code to solve the Dokshitzer–Gribov–Lipatov–Altarelli–Parisi (DGLAP) evolution equations for the nucleon transversity parton distribution functions (PDFs), which encode nucleon transverse spin structure.
-Though codes are widely available for the evolution of unpolarized and polarized PDFs, there are no recent codes publicly available for the transversity PDF.
+We provide code to solve the Dokshitzer–Gribov–Lipatov–Altarelli–Parisi (DGLAP) evolution equations for the transversity parton distribution functions (PDFs), which encode the hadron's transverse spin structure.
+PDFs describe the probability of finding a parton within a hadron moving with a certain light-cone momentum fraction $x$ with respect to the hadron.
+The transversity PDF is the difference in a transversely polarized hadron between the number density of partons with momentum fraction $x$ and spin parallel to that of the hadron and the number density of partons with the same momentum fraction and spin antiparallel to the hadron.
+Though codes are widely available for the evolution of unpolarized and polarized PDFs, there are few codes publicly available for the transversity PDF.
 Here, we present Python code which implements two methods of solving the leading order (LO) and next-to-leading order (NLO) approximations of the DGLAP equations for the transversity PDF, and we highlight the theoretical differences between the two.